profolsen/kingsblackball/README.md

 Each player starts with a standard 52 card deck.
 Each player removes the Kings ("Black ball cards") and places them face up in front of them.
 Then each player shuffles their deck.

 # Tricks
 A trick begins by each player placing a card from the top of their deck face up in the middle of the table.
-The cards are then compared with three possible outcomes:
+The cards are then compared (see <b>Comparing Cards in a Trick</b>) with three possible outcomes:
 1. One player wins the trick.
 In this case, the player who won the trick takes all the cards and keeps them for scoring at the end of the game, or the player may blackball the trick (see <b>blackballing</b>).
 2. All the cards played are trashed (eliminated from the game).